jnsp/nvim-config/README.md

 ### Powerlevel10k

 [Powerlevel10k](https://github.com/romkatv/powerlevel10k) is a zsh theme.
-It's easy to set, and works fast.
+It's easy to set and works fast.
-There are so many different ways to install, select the proper one from [installation guide](https://github.com/romkatv/powerlevel10k#installation).
+There are so many different ways to install
+Select the proper one from the [installation guide](https://github.com/romkatv/powerlevel10k#installation).

-### Managing configuration files with github and softlink
+### Managing configuration files with github and soft link

 I include two configuration files in this repository.
-Everytime I set a new environment, I just clone this repository and make softlinks with this files linked to the right paths.
+Every time I set a new environment, I just clone this repository and make soft links with this files linked to the right paths.
-There is no more copy and paste, and twisted configs everywhere.
+There is no more copy and paste and twisted configs everywhere.

 If I add some new settings, I have to edit it only in this directory and save it.